skyde/Interaction/README.md

 - **macOS** – `brew`
 - **Windows** – `choco`

-If any step fails the CI job exits with an error.
+If any step fails the CI job exits with an error. `chezmoi` and Neovim are installed via each platform's package manager alongside Lua and `jq`.